ywwang0/Mg-Corrosion-DFT-data/README.md

 - [Acknowledgement](#Acknowledgement)

 # Database
 Their is the sub databbase in the 'data' directory.
-The full dataset (around 1.33 GB) is avalable at [Here](https://drive.google.com/file/d/12ixEDfre9fCH5Bzj6DQJ7tNa1DR2zNsL/view?usp=sharing).
+Due to the size limit for file uploads on GitHub, the complete dataset (around 1.33 GB) can be downloaded on Google Drive, which is avalable at [Here](https://drive.google.com/file/d/12ixEDfre9fCH5Bzj6DQJ7tNa1DR2zNsL/view?usp=sharing).
 The structure of the database is
 ![](figure/data_structure.jpg)